 Spotted Lanternfly update!
-I just spoke with Virginia Tech entomologist Eric Day about the confirmed sightings of this invasive insect in Frederick County, Maryland.
+I just spoke with Virginia Tech entomologist Eric Day about the confirmed sightings of this invasive insect in Frederick County, Virginia.

 He explained that their favorite plants in the area — the so-called “Tree of Heaven” — have either been eradicated or treated with a systemic insecticide to keep the lanternfly numbers as low as possible.
 Which is ecologically fine, he explains, as the Tree of Heaven is not pollinated by bees, so no collateral damage there.

 The same cannot be said of another method of control being actively promoted.
 Many garden centers are selling large rolls of sticky paper to wrap around trees, but these sticky sheets have trapped a lot of wanted creatures as well — bats, birds and pollinating bees.
 So don’t jump on that bandwagon.
 (A wildlife rehab facility just sent me a photo of a young red tailed hawk trapped in the stuff — chilling!)

 Right now, just look for and destroy their egg cases (which look like splattered mud) and report all sightings.

 Please report sightings of the spotted lanternfly in Virginia, Maryland and D.C.
 The site is technically for Virginia, but D.C. or Maryland findings will be sent to the appropriate state or federal agency for their area.

 October is now “the cruelest month,” because it’s my sad duty to tell you that the summer crop season is officially over.